SharePortation/SharePortation-Protocol-SPP-Example/jurisdiction/README.md

 A Jurisdiction optionally contains a reference to a Geography object.
 This reference may change over time, e.g. if two

-When a Jurisdiction is updated, the old version should remain in the back-end for archival purposes.
+When a Jurisdiction is updated, the old version should remaster in the back-end for archival purposes.

 An individual `Jurisdiction` object is defined by the following fields: